denyspoltorak/odt2wiki/README.md

      * In our example, any chapter that uses `~/Diagrams/MyDoc/ColorDrawings/Foo/Bar.png` will translate into a wiki page that references `https://raw.githubusercontent.com/myname/myrepo/main/MyDoc/ColorDrawings/Foo/Bar.png` with "Bar" for alt text.

+3. Customize the generated content.

+4. Deploy it.

+### Generating a GitHub wiki

+Run `./odt2wiki.py ~/Documents/MyDoc.odt ~/Work/MyWiki -c github -s 2 -i ~/Diagrams/MyDoc -r https://raw.githubusercontent.com/myname/myrepo/main/MyDoc`

-3. Customize your wiki by editing:
+Customize your wiki by editing:

    * The generated `Home.md` which now has the table of contents listing all your wiki pages.
 You will want to add an introduction.